 In 1992, Stephen’s innovation in self-publishing and digital music dissemination, known as STORMWORKS, established a modern precedent in international Music publishing.
-STORMWORKS is now represented online and via store dealerships in the United States and throughout 28 European and Asian countries.
+This process is virtually imitated now by every publisher and composer.

-You will find Stephen’s scoring work in 14 feature films 28 network television programs and in the 1991 Academy Award-nominated movie 12:01PM starring Kurtwood Smith.
-In the early 1990’s Stephen composed game music for Nintendo, Sega-Genesis and others through his affiliation with Absolute Entertainment.
-His work in this field, presented at the 1993 NAMM convention positioned him as a pioneer for a complete new generation of “film-scoring” approaches to game-music.
+You will find Stephen’s scoring work in 17 feature films and 28 network television programs, and in the 1991 Academy Award-nominated movie 12:01 PM starring Kurtwood Smith.
+In the early 1990’s Stephen composed game music for Nintendo, Sega-Genesis, and others through his affiliation with Absolute Entertainment.
+His work in this field, presented at the 1993 and 1994 NAMM conventions positioned him as a pioneer for a completely new generation of “film-scoring” approaches to game-music.

 During the scoring of 12:01PM, Stephen authored and implemented Music To Picture, a hands-on curriculum establishing, in 1991, the film-scoring program at the State University of New York at Purchase.

 The 1992 premiere of Stephen Melillo’s S-MATRIX Symphony # Numberless, conducted by Maestro Gerhardt Zimmerman with the North Carolina Symphony Orchestra, received the first standing ovation in the 40-year History of the Meymandi Concert Hall in Raleigh.
 During intermission, a delighted Maestro Zimmerman commissioned Stephen’s Symphony #2: At Life’s Edge, which premiered in 1996.
 Maestro Zimmerman has since commissioned SYMPHONY IIII: Lightfall, which in 2017, was also nominated for the Pulitzer Prize in Music.